 A study published in 2015 documented the effects that curcumin had in reducing the amount of cytokines released during a cytokine storm.
 In laboratory experiments, researchers found that curcumin blocked the release of cytokines specifically responsible for inflammation.

 Still, doctors advise that prevention is the best treatment.
 Protecting oneself against COVID-19, let alone other foreign agents, means maintaining a healthy diet and lifestyle and practicing good hygiene.
-This includes proper hand-washing with soap and water, avoiding close contact with others, covering a cough and disinfecting touched surfaces daily.
+This includes proper hand-washing with soap and water, avoiding close contact with others, wearing a face covering when outside your home, covering a cough and disinfecting touched surfaces daily.